dougeby/IntuneDocs/intune-azure/configure-devices/configure-certificate-infrastructure-for-scep.md

 #ms.tgt_pltfrm:
 ms.custom: intune-azure
 ---
-# Configure certificate infrastructure for SCEP in Microsoft Intune
+# Configure and manage SCEP certificates with Intune
 [!INCLUDE[azure_preview](../includes/azure_preview.md)]

-This topic describes what infrastructure you need in order to create and deploy SCEP certificate profiles.
+This topic shows how to configure your infrastructure, then create and assign Simple Certificate Enrollment Protocol (SCEP) certificate profiles with Intune.

-### On-premises infrastructure
+## Configure on-premises infrastructure

 -    **Active Directory domain**: All servers listed in this section (except for the Web Application Proxy Server) must be joined to your Active Directory domain.

 -  **Certification Authority** (CA): An Enterprise Certification Authority (CA) that runs on an Enterprise edition of Windows Server 2008 R2 or later.
 A Standalone CA is not supported.
-For instructions on how to set up a Certification Authority, see [Install the Certification Authority](http://technet.microsoft.com/library/jj125375.aspx).
+For details, see [Install the Certification Authority](http://technet.microsoft.com/library/jj125375.aspx).
     If your CA runs Windows Server 2008 R2, you must [install the hotfix from KB2483564](http://support.microsoft.com/kb/2483564/).

 -  **NDES Server**: On a server that runs Windows Server 2012 R2 or later, you must setup up the Network Device Enrollment Service (NDES).
 Intune does not support using NDES when it runs on a server that also runs the Enterprise CA. See [Network Device Enrollment Service Guidance](http://technet.microsoft.com/library/hh831498.aspx) for instructions on how to configure Windows Server 2012 R2 to host the Network Device Enrollment Service.
 The NDES server must be domain joined to the domain that hosts the CA, and not be on the same server as the CA. More information about deploying the NDES server in a separate forest, isolated network or internal domain can be found in [Using a Policy Module with the Network Device Enrollment Service](https://technet.microsoft.com/en-us/library/dn473016.aspx).

--  **Microsoft Intune Certificate Connector**: You use the Intune admin console to download the **Certificate Connector** installer (**ndesconnectorssetup.exe**).
+-  **Microsoft Intune Certificate Connector**: Use the Intune portal to download the **Certificate Connector** installer (**ndesconnectorssetup.exe**).
 Then you can run **ndesconnectorssetup.exe** on the computer where you want to install the Certificate Connector.
--  **Web Application Proxy Server** (optional): You can use a server that runs Windows Server 2012 R2  or later as a Web Application Proxy (WAP) server.
+-  **Web Application Proxy Server** (optional): Use a server that runs Windows Server 2012 R2  or later as a Web Application Proxy (WAP) server.
 This configuration:
     -  Allows devices to receive certificates using an Internet connection.
     -  Is a security recommendation when devices connect through the Internet to receive and renew certificates.